 Recordings by Alexander Graham Bell Restored 130 Years Later

-We can now listen to audio-recordings made by Alexander Graham Bell 130 years ago.
+We can now listen to audio recordings made by Alexander Graham Bell 130 years ago.
 These audio recordings were stored at the Smithsonian Institution for over a century and were thought to be obsolete, but no longer.
-New technology has recovered the recordings so that they can be heard.
+New technology has been used to recover the recordings so that they can be heard.

 Scientists used high-resolution scans through IRENE/3D, a sound recovery process, to hear the 130-year-old recordings.
 This process grabs digital maps of the surface of the media, without contact, and then uses image analysis methods to recover the audio data and reduce noise.